How can we help you with payment protection insurance today?

 - When you can claim and how much cover you have will depend on your policy and you should look out for exclusions

 - Consider state benefits plus other income protection, critical illness and life insurance options before committing

 Payment protection insurance has a toxic reputation following multiple mis-selling scandals, but the right policy can be a legitimate form of short-term income protection, capable of covering payments for debts you may have on loans, credit cards and other financial commitments.

-With the help of PMI Partners you can compare payment protection insurance quotes (PPI) in one quick and easy search.
+With the help of ActiveQuote you can compare income protection insurance quotes that could offer cover for your outgoing payments in one quick and easy search.

 Did you know...?